-1.4 Key Cybersecurity and Data Protection Standards and Frameworks
+1.5 Key Cybersecurity and Data Protection Standards and Frameworks

 This section provides a description of relevant best practices across all of the chapters of the guide.
-This section is not meant to be an exhaustive list of best practices, but can help serve as an audit starting point.
+This section is not meant to be an exhaustive list of best practices but can help serve as an audit starting point.

-Criteria (with link) ISO/IEC 27000:2018 Information technology security techniques National Institute of Description The ISO Information Security Management system (ISMS) includes standards that, among other things, provide direct support, detailed guidance and/or interpretation for the overall process to establish, implement, maintain, and improve an ISMS; and address sector-specific guidelines for ISMS.
-Standards and Technology (NIST) Framework for Improving Critical Infrastructure Cybersecurity, Version 1.1 This publication describes a voluntary risk management framework that consists of standards, guidelines, and best practices to manage cybersecurity-related risk.
-NIST Privacy Framework NIST Special Publication 800-34: Revision 1, Contingency Planning Guide for Federal Information Systems This framework is intended to help organizations identify and manage privacy risk to build innovative products and services while protecting individuals' privacy.
-This document provides instructions, recommendations, and considerations for federal information system contingency planning.
-NIST Special Publication (SP) 800-37, Rev. 2: Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy NIST SP 800-39: This document describes a Risk Management Framework, that provides a structured and flexible process for managing security and privacy risk that includes information security categorization; control selection, implementation, and assessment; system and common control authorizations; and continuous monitoring.
-This document provides guidance for an integrated, Managing Information organization-wide program for managing information security
+Practice (with link) Description ISO/IEC 27000:2018 Information technology security techniques This document, The ISO Information Security Management system (ISMS), includes standards that, among other things, provide direct support, detailed guidance and/or interpretation for the overall process to establish, implement, maintain, and improve an ISMS and address sector-specific guidelines for ISMS.
+NationalInstituteofStandards and Technology(NIST)FrameworkImprovingCriticalInfrastructureCybersecurity, Version 1.1 This publication describes a voluntary risk management framework that consists of standards, guidelines, and best practices to manage cybersecurity-related risk.
+NIST Privacy Framework This framework is intended to help organizations identify and manage privacy risk so they can build innovative products and services while protecting individuals' privacy.
+NISTSpecialPublication800-34:Revision1,ContingencyPlanningGuideforFederalInformationSystems This document provides instructions, recommendations, and considerations for federal information system contingency planning.
+NIST Special Publication (SP) 800-37, Rev. 2: Risk Management Framework for Information Systems and Organizations: A System Life Cycle This document describes a risk management framework, that provides a structured and flexible process for managing security and privacy risk that includes information security categorization; control selection, implementation, and assessment; system and common control authorizations; and continuous monitoring.